 # 2452276 is the id in date_dim for the row of Jan 1 2002 create table store_sales_2002_plus as select * from tpcds_orc_500.store_sales where ss_sold_date_sk >= 2452276 select count(*) from store_sales_2002_plus; 278035965

-I created a cube to store dimensions and measures I am interested in.
+I created a cube to store the dimensions and measures I am interested in.

 create table store_sales_cube as select sum(ss_ext_sales_price) as sum_extended_price, sum(ss_sales_price) as sum_sales_price, sum(ss_net_profit) as sum_net_profit, sum(ss_wholesale_cost) as sum_wholesale_cost, sum(ss_coupon_amt) as sum_coupon_amt, sum(ss_list_price) as sum_list_price, d_year, d_qoy, d_moy, d_date, s_store_id, cd_gender, cd_marital_status, cd_education_status, grouping__id from store_sales_2002_plus join item on ss_item_sk = i_item_sk join customer on ss_customer_sk = c_customer_sk join date_dim on ss_sold_date_sk = d_date_sk join customer_demographics on ss_cdemo_sk = cd_demo_sk join promotion on ss_promo_sk = p_promo_sk join household_demographics on ss_hdemo_sk = hd_demo_sk join store on ss_store_sk = s_store_sk join time_dim on ss_sold_time_sk = t_time_sk group by d_year, d_qoy, d_moy, d_date, s_store_id, cd_gender, cd_marital_status, cd_education_status with cube; select count(*) from store_sales_cube; 1586304

-The above query generates aggregates for all possible combinations of group by columns.
+The above query generates aggregates for all possible combinations of groups by columns.

 Schema of store_sales_cube is: